Fabric Commands

 The remote GET and GETF commands run on a random Fabric node on the remote DC.
 Therefore, always verify the permissions for the GET and GETF commands’ execution on Fabric’s local and remote nodes.

-Note that users are responsible for identifying if a sync on an LUI is required, and to only then run the remote GET or GETF commands.
-This prevents unnecessary calls to the remote Fabric node and getting the local LUI version instead.
+Users are responsible for determining whether an LUI sync is required, and should run the remote GET or GETF commands only in that case.
+This prevents unnecessary calls to the remote Fabric node by retrieving the local LUI version instead.

 Delete LUI Command

 The DELETE INSTANCE command deletes an LUI or multiple LUIs from Fabric.
-Unlike the GET command, several LUI from the same LU can be deleted using one DELETE command.
+Unlike the GET command, several LUIs from the same LU can be deleted with a single DELETE command.
 The consistency level of the Delete Instance is set in the LU_INSTANCE_DELETE parameter of the config.ini file.
 The default value is LOCAL_QUOROM.

 The following table lists the DELETE commands: